osisoft/PI-Adapter/V1/Configuration/Schedules configuration.md

 2. Save the file.
 For example, Component_Schedules.json*.

-3. Use any of the [Configuration tools](xref:ConfigurationTools) capable of making HTTP requests to run a PUT command with the contents of that file to the following endpoint: `http://localhost:5590/api/v1/configuration/<ComponentId>/Schedules`.
+3. Use any of the [Configuration tools](xref:ConfigurationTools) capable of making HTTP requests to run a PUT command with the contents of the file to the following endpoint: `http://localhost:5590/api/v1/configuration/<ComponentId>/Schedules`.

     **Note:**  Replace _&lt;ComponentId&gt;_ with the ComponentId of the adapter.
 For example, _Modbus1_.